CaliforniaHerps.com

 sign sign scat scat

 Horned lizards eat mostly black or red harvester ants such as these.
-These pictures show the feces of a Texas Horned lizard:
+These pictures show the feces of a Texas Horned lizard which has a similar diet:

 Comparison of Blainville's Horned Lizard with Desert Horned Lizard (based on Stebbins, 2003)